Skip to content

 Location: Belize, Guatemala, Honduras, Mexico, Costa Rica, and Colombia

 Nearly 200 million people depend on coral reefs for security and livelihoods.
 The Mesoamerican Reef (MAR) provides estimated annual environmental services worth USD$320 to USD$438 million in coastal protection, USD$183 million in reef-related fishing, and USD$3.9 billion in reef-related tourism.
 Yet reefs are some of the most threatened ecosystems on Earth, and hurricane-related surge and debris from high winds can cause severe damage.
-While a rapid response is essential for securing the benefits that a healthy reef provides, they are rarely included in post-disaster management plans and budgets.
+While rapid response is essential for securing the benefits that a healthy reef provides, they are rarely included in post-disaster management plans and budgets.
 Instead, reef response is dependent on reactive, time-consuming, and often unreliable fundraising, which disincentivizes future investment.
 Evidence shows that to effectively repair the reef following a storm, response must begin within two weeks of a damaging event.

 The first pay-out was triggered on 2 November 2022 when Hurricane Lisa hit the covered reefs of the Turneffe Atoll in Belize.
 This USD$175,000 pay-out was rapidly available to finance reef response in the Turneffe Atoll Marine Reserve, demonstrating the value and effectiveness of the parametric insurance instrument.